teddyful/teddy-editor/README.md

 ## <a name="credits"></a>6.
 Credits

 Teddy Editor is a fork of the fantastic <a href="https://github.com/zaaack/vscode-markdown-editor" target="_blank">Markdown Editor</a> VS Code extension created by <a href="https://github.com/zaaack" target="_blank">Zack Young (zaaack)</a> which in turn uses the amazing <a href="https://github.com/Vanessa219/vditor" target="_blank">Vditor</a> in-browser Markdown editor.
-Please check out both of these wonderful open-source software projects and, if you are able, consider donating to them to support the awesome open-source community.
+Please check out both of these wonderful open-source software projects and, if you are able to, consider donating to one or both of them to help support the awesome open-source community.

 * <a href="https://github.com/Vanessa219/vditor" target="_blank">Vditor</a> - in-browser Markdown editor.
 * <a href="https://github.com/zaaack/vscode-markdown-editor" target="_blank">Markdown Editor</a> - VS Code extension.